AnthonyMann/Enactive-Thinking-UX-London-2015/README.md

-# Thinkin in Enaction - UX-London-2015
+# Thinking in Enaction - UX-London-2015
 Link to the talk video: TBA

 ## Tools referenced in the talk